jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 <div class="discussion" markdown="1">

 {:.rquestion}
 On this point, do you think Socrates would welcome this new "dynamic" text found in the electronic age?
+(Perhaps even generative AI's ability to tailor its response to the specific prompt given by an individual inquirer?)

 {:.rquestion}
 Does multi-media communication on the internet generally or via social media re-capture some of the things he likes about the spoken word?